 \section{Conclusions}

-By applying fundamental thermodynamic principles, we have derived necessary conditions for a stationary state with a non-vanishing superflow to be long-lived and stable against all forms of thermodynamic fluctuations, including spontaneous heat exchange, acceleration, and chemical imbalance.
-Specifically, our analysis provides a universal geometric characterization of the flows that correspond to stationary points of the grand potential $\Omega=U{-}T_\star S{-}\mu_\star^A N_A {-} \mu_\star^I N_I$ (see equation \eqref{equillo}), as well as the thermodynamic criteria that ensure such stationary points to be true minima of $\Omega$, both in the relativistic case (Theorem \ref{theo1}) and in the Newtonian limit (Theorem \ref{Theo2}).
+By applying fundamental thermodynamic principles, we have derived necessary conditions for a hydrodynamic state with a non-vanishing superflow to be long-lived and stable against all forms of thermodynamic fluctuations, including spontaneous heat exchange, acceleration, and chemical imbalance.
+Specifically, our analysis provides a universal geometric characterization of all the flows that correspond to stationary points of the grand potential $\Omega=U{-}T_\star S{-}\mu_\star^A N_A {-} \mu_\star^I N_I$ (see equation \eqref{equillo}), as well as the thermodynamic criteria that ensure such stationary points are true minima of $\Omega$, both in the relativistic case (Theorem \ref{theo1}) and in the Newtonian limit (Theorem \ref{Theo2}).

-The stationarity conditions \eqref{equillo} align with physical expectations, and are consistent with previous studies \cite{khalatnikov_book,Termo}.
-In particular, a superflow is long-lived only if the normal component is at rest relative to the environment, exhibiting neither shear nor expansion, with the redshifted temperature and chemical potentials remaining uniform across the whole body of the superfluid.
-Additionally, the flow should be time-independent in the frame of the environment, with no net chemical exchange or entropy production.
-These conditions hold regardless of the shape of the container, and remain valid even in the presence of a vortex array, as long as the vortices are pinned to the environment.
+{The stationary-point conditions \eqref{equillo} align with physical expectations and previous studies \cite{khalatnikov_book,Termo}.
+They establish that a flow geometry can be long-lived and frictionless \textit{only if} it fulfills the conditions below: \begin{itemize} \item The normal component is at rest relative to the environment, exhibiting neither shear nor expansion; \item The redshifted temperature and chemical potentials remain uniform across the whole body of the superfluid, and they coincide with those of the environment; \item The flow is time-independent in the rest frame of the environment, with no net chemical exchange or entropy production. \end{itemize} The above criteria hold regardless of the shape of the container, and remain valid even in the presence of a vortex array, as long as all vortices are pinned to the environment.

-The condition that $\Omega$ be minimized on states satisfying equation \eqref{equillo} leads to a set of thermodynamic inequalities that must be respected by the superfluid at every point along the flow.
-In the case of a single-component non-relativistic superfluid, these inequalities coincide with those found in \cite{Andreev2004}, which, among other requirements, impose the positivity of both the normal and superfluid mass densities.
-The real novelty here lies in the extension of these inequalities to superfluids with an arbitrary number of chemical components, and within full general relativity.
-Notably, in the relativistic regime, these conditions additionally ensure that small perturbations around the flow propagate subluminally, in agreement with causality constaints \cite{GavassinoCausality2021,GavassinoUniversalityI2023,GavassinoSuperluminal2021,GavassinoBounds2023}.